solaguirre/readmegenerator/README.md

  * [Questions](#questions)

-    ## Description
-This is a command-line application that creates a README.md file once the user inputs the following information: Title, Description, Installation, Usage instructions, license information, test information, contributors and contact information.
-Once that information is entered it is rendered into a new file.
-This application was built using node.js.

  ## Installation
 Open a terminal in VS Code and run node index.js to initiate the userQuestions prompts.
 ## Usage